biplabua/biplabua.github.io/_posts/2020-03-10-How-to-install-bioinformatic-softwares.markdown

 Should output the help manual

-# Installation of Bioinformatic Software using Bioconda
+# Installation of Bioinformatic Softwares using Bioconda
 As you have seen above that installation of bioinformatic software can be little complicated, in order to reduce complication of software installation you can install bioconda, package management system in your computer.
 Bioconda contains a large number of bioinformatics software you can easily install any one of those by using 'conda install' command.

 For mac user you can install conda by command below: